 Kale is super high in antioxidants, fiber, calcium, and iron, which means it is great for your bones, skin, hair, digestive system, and many other parts of your body.
-This super food is also a great source of copper and manganese.
-However, it loses a lot of these nutrients when it is cooked, so kale is a superfood that is best eaten raw.
+This superfood is also a great source of copper and manganese.
+However, it loses a lot of these nutrients when cooked, so kale is a superfood that is best eaten raw.

 If all of this food-based awesomeness seems overwhelming, have no fear.
 Superfoods are really easy to begin incorporating into your diet.
-Many of them, like blueberries, avocado, and chia, can quickly blend into a smoothie or be added as a topping to a regular meal.
+Like blueberries, avocado, and chia, many of them can quickly blend into a smoothie or be added as a topping to a regular meal.
 Others, like quinoa, can be used as a tasty new alternative to a food you eat regularly, like rice.
-The health benefits of superfoods are enormous and they are all worth giving a try.
+The health benefits of superfoods are enormous, and they are all worth giving a try.

 Blueberries are a little bit sweet and a little bit tart.
-They are great eaten alone, but also make a great addition to cereal, yogurt, or a smoothie.
+They are great eaten alone and make a great addition to cereal, yogurt, or a smoothie.
 Blueberries are commonly found at the grocery store, and their price fluctuates with the season.
 They are cheapest when in season.
 Unfortunately, they are usually sold in small containers, so you may have to buy a few.

 These little green trees are more than just something your mom forced you to eat as a kid.
 They are a real superfood!

-A serving of broccoli packs in 6 gram of protein, and also has tons of glucoraphanin, which helps the body detoxify, beta-carotene, zinc, and selenium, which are immune-system boosters, phytonutrients, which help fight inflammation, and indole-3 carbinole, which is known to be a powerful antioxidant and anti-carcinogen.
-Broccoli is one superfood that helps keep you healthy and fights all of the bad stuff that attacks your body.
+A serving of broccoli packs in 6 grams of protein and also has tons of glucoraphanin, which helps the body detoxify, beta-carotene, zinc, and selenium, which are immune-system boosters, phytonutrients, which help fight inflammation, and indole-3 carbinole, which is known to be a powerful antioxidant and anti-carcinogen.
+So broccoli is one superfood that helps keep you healthy and fights all bad stuff that attacks your body.
 Broccoli is a superfood that is easy to find at your local grocer, either in the fresh produce section or frozen.

 Avocado is another delicious option that finds itself on the superfoods list because of all of the goodness packed inside of its tough black shell.
 There are tons of different ways you can eat avocados–from avocado egg cups to avocado toast–you have a ton of delicious options to choose from.

-Avocados are a high-fat fruit, but they are full of healthy monosaturated fats which have been linked to reductions in cancer, heart disease, and diabetes.
+Avocados are a high-fat fruit, but they are full of healthy monosaturated fats, linked to reductions in cancer, heart disease, and diabetes.
 They also have about 15 grams of fiber per fruit and are high in lutein, an antioxidant that is great for your eyes and skin.
 Research has also linked these superfoods to blood sugar stabilization, regeneration of tissue and blood, and increased heart health.

 These grain that looks like a seed are quite the superfoods.
 Found by the rice in your grocery store, it is unbelievable how much nutrition is packed into these tiny granules.
 A one-cup serving of quinoa has 222 calories, 3.6 grams of fat, and 40 grams of carbohydrates.

 Quinoa is high in protein, with 8 grams per serving, and it also has 5 grams of fiber.
 These superfoods also have 14 vitamins and 10 minerals, as well as all 9 essential amino acids.
-It has everything you need to be health literally!
+So it has everything you need to be healthy literally!

 For the most part, most Quinoa brands are those you can trust.
 We have linked a brand that offers an organic and all-natural option–but if you are going to get your quinoa at your local grocery store, just make sure you take a look at where and how it is sourced.
 Quinoa can be easily cooked–if you can make rice, then you can make quinoa!
 There are lots of different recipes you can make with it as well, so you will have loads of options!
 Quinoa has a slightly nutty taste and has a texture similar to rice.
 It is quick cooking so that it can be made in a flash for lunch or dinner.
 These superfoods began growing in popularity a few years ago, so it is pretty easy to find near the rice at your local grocer.

 Sweet potatoes are a popular and easy to cook superfood.
 They are delicious and pair easily with almost anything.
 You can mash them, make them into hash browns, and even make sweet potato waffles!
-They are easy to incorporate into a healthy diet and will improve your health and give you the nutrients you need to perform to the best of your ability.
+They are easy to incorporate into a healthy diet, improve your health, and give you the nutrients you need to perform to the best of your ability.

 Almonds are one of the best superfoods on our list!
 Almonds are portable superfoods that have many benefits.
 Just a handful goes a long, long way in helping your health!